China July new bank loans tumble, credit growth weakens further

 While lending in China typically tends to fall back in July for seasonal reasons, the weak credit readings come days after other grim data which showed the world's second-largest economy slipped into deflation last month while exports and imports plummeted, adding pressure on Beijing to roll out more forceful stimulus measures.

+"China’s bank loan growth fell to its lowest in seven months in July, while broad credit growth dropped to a record low," Capital Economics said in a note to clients.

+"We expect further policy rate cuts (as soon as next Tuesday) and a spike in government bond issuance in the coming months, but unless there is a wider improvement in business and household sentiment, this probably won’t lift credit growth much."

-Economic momentum has faltered despite record bank lending in the first half.
+Hobbled by weak demand at home and abroad, China's economic momentum has faltered in recent months despite strong bank lending in the first half.

-China's top leaders pledged in late July to step up policy support for the economy amid a tortuous post-COVID recovery, followed by a raft of similar pledges from various government agencies.
+China's top leaders pledged in late July to step up support for the economy amid the tortuous post-COVID recovery, followed by a raft of similar pledges from various government agencies.
 But details so far have been scant, disappointing investors.

 Central bank officials have pledged to use policy tools such as reserve requirement ratio (RRR) cuts to ensure reasonably ample liquidity.

-The central bank in June cut its benchmark lending rates by a modest 10 basis points, the first such reduction in 10 months.
-A number of analysts predict further small cuts this year, but say that may do little to turnaround the economic malaise quickly as long as consumers and companies remain so cautious about new borrowing given weakening demand.
+The central bank cut its benchmark lending rates in June by a modest 10 basis points, the first such reduction in 10 months.
+A number of analysts predict further small cuts this year, but say that may do little to turnaround the economic malaise quickly as long as consumers and companies remain in no mood to borrow.

+"The poor lending data reflects weak financing demand from the real economy." said Luo Yunfeng, an economist at Huajin Securities.
+"It's not good to force companies to borrow money when they don't need it."

+Some economists have flagged the risk of a balance sheet recession, as Chinese households and private firms build up savings and reduce borrowing and spending after three years of strict COVID curbs.

 More fiscal stimulus is also expected, with local governments -- many of which are already heavily indebted -- being told to speed up bond issuance to fund infrastructure projects.

-Broad M2 money supply grew by 10.7% in July from a year earlier, according to central bank data, below the poll's forecast of 11% and decelerating from 11.3% in June.
+Broad M2 money supply grew by 10.7% in July from a year earlier, according to central bank data, decelerating from 11.3% in June and the slowest pace since April 2022.
+Analysts had expected it to expand by 11%.

-Outstanding yuan loans expanded by 11.1% in July from the year before, compared with 11.3% growth the previous month.
+Outstanding yuan loans expanded by 11.1% in July from the year before, the lowest so far this year, compared with 11.3% growth the previous month.
 Analysts had expected 11.3% growth.

-Annual growth of outstanding total social financing (TSF), a broad measure of credit and liquidity in the economy, slowed to 8.9% in July from 9.0% in June.
+Annual growth of outstanding total social financing (TSF), a broad measure of credit and liquidity in the economy, also cooled, to 8.9% in July from 9.0% in June.

 TSF includes off-balance sheet forms of financing that exist outside the conventional bank lending system, such as initial public offerings, loans from trust companies and bond sales.